Ease into exercise with this activity that boosts balance, posture, mood and more.

 One last thing, when doing Pilates, remember to breathe!
 Breathing is a key part of a Pilates routine because it helps you execute movements with maximum power and efficiency, while relaxing the body and reducing stress.

 PD, or the medicines you take for it, can sometimes lead to shallow breathing.
 You want to wake up your breathing muscles.
 Focus on your breath with each movement.
 Feel your ribcage grow wide as you inhale and smaller as you exhale.
 For a bigger challenge, try singing a song while performing Pilates.

 If you’re considering taking Pilates (or already doing so), good for you!
 Exercise is essential for keeping Parkinson’s symptoms in check.
 It might take a while to notice changes in your symptoms, especially with balance.
 But science shows that working out really helps people with PD thrive.
 So, don’t give up on your goals!

 Ready to get started?
-Learn more about the benefits of Pilates for Parkinson’s disease and find fun workout ideas and classes in your area at briangrant.org/exercises and join Team Grant.
-You can also cheer on others around the world who are overcoming the same challenges.
-Hurray for teamwork!
+Learn more about the benefits of Pilates for Parkinson’s disease and find fun workout ideas and classes in your area at briangrant.org/exercises.

 By Kelli Miller